WELLNESS

 - Headspace – an app and website for meditations and sleep ($, free trial available).

-Webinars
+Webinars & Podcasts

 Please click here for the Kaiser Wellness Webinar page.
 Available to all regardless of medical plan enrollment.

-- Kaiser Virtual Mental Health Classes – Click the link on the flyer for more information on the classes being offered and to learn how to register.
+Kaiser Virtual Mental Health Classes – Click the link on the flyer for more information on the classes being offered and to learn how to register.
 Open to KP members and non-KP members.

 Carrier Resources

-Sign up for an Active & Fit gym membership ($25 per month/$25 one-time enrollment fee), to access more than 1,500 on-demand workout videos, and once gyms are open, visit any of the 11,000 fitness centers in the nationwide Active & Fit network.
+- Active & Fit – Sign up for an Active & Fit gym membership to access more than 1,500 on-demand workout videos, and once gyms are open, visit any of the 12,000 fitness centers in the nationwide Active & Fit network.
+Sign into your Anthem account, then go to Care and then Discounts for the link to Active & Fit.

-Get reduced rates on a variety of fitness, health, and wellness products through the ChooseHealthy program, including activity trackers, workout apparel and exercise equipment.
+- ChooseHealthy – Get reduced rates on a variety of fitness, health, and wellness products through the ChooseHealthy program, including activity trackers, workout apparel and exercise equipment.
+Sign into your Anthem account, then go to Care and then Discounts for the link to ChooseHealthy.

-Kaiser – Mental Health & Wellness page includes webinars, videos and more.
+- Mental Health & Wellness page includes webinars, videos and more.
 Available to all.

 Delta Dental – Health and Wellness information